LivePersonInc/knowledge-center-archive/pages/documents/Reporting & Data/Report Builder/report-builder-user-guide-standard.md

 * **Shared reports -** dashboards saved here are visible to all the users in the account.

   **- Predefined dashboards**: All available predefined dashboards.

   **- My account**: Reports that have been designed specifically for your account, created by you, other users in the account or by the LP account team.

   **- Analytics RB reporting**: Customized dashboards created by LP for brands with a customization package.
 All users eligible for receiving these customized reports will have view access to the folder and its dashboards.
-* **My Reports -** dashboards saved here are visible only to the user who created the dashboard.
+* **My reports -** dashboards saved here are visible only to the user who created the dashboard.

 ## LiveEngage predefined dashboards

 The LiveEngage Report Builder provides a robust reporting platform with powerful DIY features allowing brands to create their own business-intelligent dashboards.
 LiveEngage comes with a set of predefined dashboards which offer ready made reports for account data flowing into Report Builder from the LiveEngage data platform.
 These predefined dashboards can be used out of the box, or manipulated to create customized reports which contain unique key performance indicators.

-If you wish to enrich the predefined dashboards, and customize them to their needs are requested to approach their LivePerson Customer Success Manager or Account Manager.
+If you wish to enrich the predefined dashboards, and customize them to their needs are requested to approach their LivePerson account manager.

 The data currently available in the predefined dashboards are as follows: